Queen Elizabeth National Park , Uganda Wildlife Safaris & Tours

 Lake Katwe salt works

-Lake Katwe Salt Works is a salt water lake and lake katwe is located north of Mweya peninsular, in the south western part of Uganda with in Queen Elizabeth national park.
-Its has been a source of rock salt for years and has salt mining has been a major economic activity in the surroundings.
-Tourists visit this area to learn and look at the lake with a sanile smell because of its sulphurous chemicals which form the salt.
+Lake Katwe Salt Works is a saltwater lake and Lake Katwe is located north of Mweya peninsular, in the south western part of Uganda within Queen Elizabeth National Park.
+It has been a source of rock salt for years and salt mining has been a major economic activity in the surroundings.
+Tourists visit this area to learn and look at the lake with a saline smell because of its sulphurous chemicals, which form the salt.

 Kyambura Gorge

-Kyambura Gorge is the magnificent valley of apes in the Queen Elizabeth national park in Uganda situated in the Eastern part of the park.
-This is drain by river kyambura.
+Kyambura Gorge is the magnificent valley of apes in the Queen Elizabeth National Park in Uganda, situated in the Eastern part of the park.
+This is drained by River Kyambura.
 It was formed by the disorderly waters of River Kyambura.
-It’s about 100 metres deep the site of the land scape is so breath taking and one of the best u can find in the world.
+It’s about 100 metres deep.
+The sight of the landscape is so breathtaking and one of the best u can find in the world.

 Maramagambo-Forest